Integration Tasks

 In this example, we assign an Example Approvers group the role of User, which allows them to Approve or Deny requests within ServiceNow.

-10. Use the Collection search box to locate the users for the Group, and the right-facing arrow button to add them to the Example Approvers Group.
+Use the Collection search box to locate the users for the group, and the right-facing arrow button to add them to the Example Approvers group.

 E. Use Features

-This Task is demonstrated from the viewpoint of regular user in the ServiceNow instance (i.e., a member of the Example Approvers Group assigned the role of User in Task D) as opposed to an Administrator (the role required for tasks A through D).
+This task is demonstrated from the viewpoint of a regular user in the ServiceNow instance (i.e., a member of the Example Approvers group assigned the role of User in Task D) as opposed to an Administrator (the role required for completing tasks A through D).

 Auditlog

-1. Using the Filter Navigator search box, locate the Admin By Request app and select Auditlog from the sub-menu:
+Using the Filter Navigator search box, locate the Admin By Request app and select Auditlogs from the sub-menu:

 There are no applications listed in this column for Admin Sessions because multiple applications may have been accessed during the time the Admin Session was active.